5o1z/kNotes/Virtualization/QEMU.md

 ### Nouns

-- **Memory Mapped I/O (MMIO):** A method used by computers to perform input/output (I/O) operations by mapping device registers into the system's address space.
-This allows the CPU to communicate with hardware devices using standard memory access instructions.
+- **Memory Mapped I/O (MMIO) & Port-Mapped I/O (PMIO):** Memory-Mapped I/O (MMIO) is a method where device registers are mapped directly into the system’s main memory address space, allowing the CPU to communicate with hardware using standard memory access instructions, whereas Port-Mapped I/O (PMIO), also called isolated I/O, assigns devices a dedicated I/O address space that is accessed only through special I/O instructions (such as IN and OUT on x86), keeping memory and I/O operations logically separate.
+More explain [here](https://youtu.be/nnO2OfSTVbA?si=9CpsJflhlKxnTZkK&t=590)

-- **Port-Mapped I/O (PMIO):** Also known as isolated I/O, it is a method of performing input/output operations using a separate address space specifically designated for I/O devices.
-This allows the CPU to communicate with hardware devices using special I/O instructions.

 - **VirtIO:** A virtualization standard for network and disk device drivers where the guest's device driver "knows" it is running in a virtual environment, and cooperates with the hypervisor.
 Note in [VirtIO.md](./VirtIO.md).

 - **Direct Memory Access (DMA):** A feature that allows hardware devices to access the main system memory (RAM) directly, bypassing the CPU.
 This enables faster data transfer rates and reduces CPU overhead, improving overall system performance.
+More explain [here](https://youtu.be/M16l_ymlfcs?si=srR7RRT2Luca1dkS)

 - **Base Address Registers (BARs):** are used in PCI and PCIe devices to define the memory or I/O address ranges that the device will use for communication with the system.
 Each BAR specifies a starting address and size for a specific region of memory or I/O space that the device can access.